 If you’ve experienced exposure to Paraquat and received a Parkinson’s disease diagnosis, you might have the right to pursue legal action and seek financial compensation.
 Our team of Paraquat attorneys is currently assessing new cases related to Parkinson’s disease across all 50 states.

 This page outlines the ongoing Paraquat class action litigation and provides guidance on participating.
-Our legal experts regularly update information regarding the Paraquat class action lawsuit.
-Additionally, our lawyers offer insights into potential settlement amounts, aiding victims in gaining a clearer understanding of possible compensation.
+Our lawyers regularly update information regarding the Paraquat class action lawsuit.
+These updates are for both victims and other Paraquat lawyers looking to follow the litigation.

 About Paraquat